CoderDoubleflower/Sub2apiAuditer/README.md

 Three steps, no ceremony:

 1. **Put a `__version__` on your Trick subclass.** Semver, bumped whenever the file changes.
-2. **Push it to a public GitHub repo** — root or a `tricks/` directory, as many tricks per repo as you like.
+2. **Push it to a public GitHub repo.** Root or a `tricks/` directory, as many tricks per repo as you like.
 3. **Add the topic:** `gh repo edit --add-topic petsitter-trick`

 `pet publish tricks/my_trick.py` runs steps 2 and 3 for you and checks step 1 first.